svspire/emotiq-archive/src/gossip/docs/gossip-doc.md

 `*nodes*` is the master table of nodes known by the local machine.
 This includes temporary nodes.
-The nodes themselves don't know about `*nodes*`; it exists strictly for the overseer.
+The nodes themselves don't know about `*nodes*`; it exists strictly for the oracle.
 In gossip this is just a global variable.
 In David McClain's actors code (upon which gossip rests), he seems to be using an actor for this purpose.
 See `#'ac:register-actor`.
-Thus while I'm merely using actors for the gossip realm, David is using them in the overseer realm as well.
+Thus while I'm merely using actors for the gossip realm, David is using them in the oracle realm as well.
 Turtles all the way down.

 Of course I'm using an actor for logging.
 See `*logging-actor*.`